sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 6. **Version Control**: Container images can be versioned, making it easy to track changes and roll back to previous versions when issues arise.
 This enhances version control and simplifies the release management process.

-7. **Dependency Management**: Containers allow you to package all dependencies with the application, reducing the risk of compatibility issues and dependency conflicts.
-This simplifies software distribution and updates.

-8. **DevOps and CI/CD**: Containers are well-suited for DevOps practices and continuous integration/continuous deployment (CI/CD) pipelines.
-They enable automated testing, deployment, and rollback processes, improving development and release workflows.

-9. **Security**: Containers can be configured with fine-grained security controls, helping to isolate applications and limit their privileges.
-Tools like Docker Security Scanning and container orchestration platforms provide security features to further protect containerized applications.

-10. **Microservices**: Containers are a natural fit for building and deploying microservices-based architectures.
-They enable each microservice to run in its own container, facilitating independent development, scaling, and management of microservices.

-11. **Resource Isolation**: Containers can be configured to allocate specific CPU and memory resources, ensuring that applications do not monopolize system resources and causing performance degradation for other services.

 ## what happen when 2 selectores having same name in namespace?
 In Kubernetes, when you have two or more selectors with the same name within the same namespace, it can lead to potential conflicts and unexpected behavior when managing resources like Services, Network Policies, and Deployments.